dolox/fallback/v2-DRAFT.md

 ## Support

+### Contributing

+@todo

 ### Need help?
 We use GitHub!

 Any questions, suggestions or bugs should all be submitted to the issues section of the projects GitHub repository.

 ### Staying Alive

-Over the course of the life of this project, we've come to find out that about 4-5x the amounts of people are actually actively using this project then what the stars reflects on GitHub.
-We encourage our users to star the project, so it can help us see how widely the project is growing and how urgent issues are.
+Over the course of the life of this project, we've come to find out that 4-5x our star count on GitHub reflects the actual adoption rate of this project.
+We encourage our users to star the project, so that it can help us see how large the project is growing and how urgent the issues are.